 This model is not sustainable.
 People might not take to the streets because they’re underpaid, but the same won’t be said when they have no job at all.
 So much like universal health care, universal basic income is something that is very much on the table.

-Hoarding is why trickle-down economics is bullshit.
-It was bullshit when Reagan touted it, and it’s bullshit now when Trump bloviates about it.
+Hoarding is why trickle-down economics doesn’t work.
+It didn’t work when Reagan touted it, and it’s doesn’t work now when Trump bloviates about it.
 The ones at the top don’t put their money back into the economy by creating jobs or spending it.
 They hoard it.
 Do you want to stimulate the economy?
-Then give money to low-wage workers.
+Then give money to low-income workers.

-There is a loooong list of pros for implementing UBI, but these are among the most impactful.
+There is a long list of pros for implementing UBI, but these are among the most impactful.

 UBI would remove this form of government paternalism.
 Each recipient can do whatever they like with the money.